vwala/docs/content/influencer/how-do-i-earn-commission.md

 ## What does my account status mean?
 Is my account approved?

-You account's discount code and link will only work if your account status is `approved`.
+You account's code and link will only work if your account status is `approved`.

 Your dashboard shows your status.
 Your status can be either:

 - **Approved**: You're ready to start marketing and earning!
-- **Pending:** This means that your account is pending approval by the store.
+- **Pending approval:** This means that your account is pending approval by the store.
 Please wait for the store to approve your account before using your code or link.
 Once approved, you will be notified by email.
 Our technical support can not help with approvals.
-- **Suspended:** If the status is suspended, the store has revoked your access and your discount code and link have been disabled.
+- **Suspended:** If the status is suspended, the store has revoked your access and your code and link have been disabled.

 ## How do I earn commission?